 Reference syllabus: GLIS 704 Winter 2015 Instructor: Bouthillier

 - GLIS 705 Readings in IS (3 credits).
 Exploration of the literature specifically relevant to the proposed area of research.
 In addition to GLIS 705, students may also be required to take additional courses to prepare them for their research.

-Graduate courses outside of the School which are of possible interest to PhD students include:
+McGill graduate courses outside of the School of Information Studies which are of possible interest to PhD students include:

 - REDM 610 Writing Science Articles 1 (3 credits).
 Offered by: Redpath Museum, Faculty of Science.
 Administered by: Graduate Studies

 Overview: Principles and techniques for clear scientific writing with an emphasis on how to transform complex ideas into direct and precise ones by explaining research to peers and writing for interdisciplinary audiences.